rajtslegr/sm-fairplay/README.md

 - Select players for team formation
 - Add new players on the fly
 - Automatically generate two balanced teams using dynamic programming optimization
+- AI-powered team selection using OpenAI's API with full player data analysis
+- Local storage of OpenAI API key (no server required)
 - Display team compositions with individual player statistics

 ## Getting Started